litkm/WJBrennan-Voting/README.md

 * WJBrennan_1980s_Testing - 4 layer deep neural network, splits dataset so that 1980s data is used for testing
 * WJBrennan_voting - CSV dataset from Prof. Alschner's course

+The first model randmonly splits the dataset (test vs. training).
+Predictive accuracy seems quite good at ~78%.

+The second model splits the dataset so that the 1980s voting record is used for testing.
+Model accuracy drops significantly.
+With tuning, the best result I've achieved so far is 69% (but sometimes the result is much poorer).